-Yiyan Yang and Jeremy Tan from the A*STAR Institute of Bioengineering and Nanotechnology, working in collaboration with researchers from the IBM Almaden Research Center and Stanford University in the USA, have reported the preparation of biodegradable, water-soluble polymers that can be loaded with the cancer drug and injected directly into tumor tissues.
-Warming to body temperature causes the release of the therapeutic cargo with the system showing improvement in killing over treatment with the drug alone.
+Yiyan Yang and Jeremy Tan from the A*STAR Institute of Bioengineering and Nanotechnology, working in collaboration with researchers from the IBM Almaden Research Center and Stanford University in the USA, have reported the preparation of biodegradable, water-soluble polymers that can be loaded with the cancer drug Paclitaxel and injected directly into tumor tissues.
+Warming to body temperature causes the release of the therapeutic cargo with the system showing improvement in killing cancer cells over treatment with the drug alone.

-Rather than being made from repeating units of a single monomer, the polymers described are a type of —a polymer with one block that contains hydrophilic and hydrophobic groups and another block that contains hydrophobic groups.
+Rather than being made from repeating units of a single monomer, the polymers described are a type of block copolymer—a polymer with one block that contains hydrophilic and hydrophobic groups and another block that contains hydrophobic groups.
 It is through the careful balance between these groups that the temperature-responsive property of the polymer is achieved.

 To make the copolymers, Yang and co-workers used the process of living polymerization, which allows the polymer chains to keep growing until the supply of monomer is exhausted.
 When more monomers are added, polymerization will restart.
 The approach allows polymers with different sized blocks of hydrophilic and hydrophobic groups to be built easily to optimize the properties.
 It also results in polymers with a narrow distribution of molecular weights—an important factor in producing polymers with consistent properties throughout a sample.